BARBARA KENT LAWRENCE, Ed.D.

-Thank you for visiting my site.
-Here you'll find my writing about education and eating disorders, and a link to my rental cottages on Hodgdon Pond Farm, Seal Cove, Maine on Mount Desert Island, which is the home of Acadia National Park.
+On this site you will also find my writing about education and eating disorders, and a link to my rental cottages on Hodgdon Pond Farm, Seal Cove, Maine on Mount Desert Island, which is the home of Acadia National Park.

 I know this is an odd combination!
 I've enjoyed diverse opportunities including teaching in universities for 11 years, running a real estate and construction company in Maine, and I was married for a long time to a man who was eating disordered.
-I've also worked for the Rural School and Community Trust as a policy analyst and led research teams looking at the cost-effectiveness of small schools.
+I've also worked for the Rural School and Community Trust and KnowledgeWorks foundations as a policy analyst and led research teams looking at the cost-effectiveness of small schools.

 I hope what I've learned can be as useful to you as writing about it has been to me.